maxdug/maxdug.github.io/ethos/index.md

 I aim to have ethical guidelines for my actions and thoughts, not ideals of how the world should be.

 ## Core Guiding Principles
-This is a priority list.
-For example, I protect my own happiness before helping others — I can't pour from an empty cup!
+This is a priority list - I value not harming others above my own happiness, and securing my inner peace before acting to help others — I can't pour from an empty cup!
 1. #### Do no harm
     * Don't impede the freedom of others
         * People, Enviroment, Animals